Kader Nouni: Career

-As a 16-year-old, Nouni got his first major umpiring experience as a line judge at the 1992 French Open, after being recognized for good officiating at a junior tennis event that had been held the year prior at Roland Garros in Paris.
-Before he dedicated himself to officiating, Nouni briefly studied sociology at the university level.
+As a 16-year-old, Nouni got his first major umpiring experience as a line judge at the 1992 French Open, after having been recognized for good officiating at a junior tennis event held the previous year at the Roland Garros stadium complex in Paris.
+Before dedicating himself to officiating, Nouni briefly studied sociology at the university level.

-Over time, Nouni worked his way as a chair umpire from qualifying competitions to the main draws of WTA and Association of Tennis Professionals (ATP) events to Grand Slams.
-He became a full-time umpire in 2005; in off-seasons past, Nouni sometimes supplemented his income with work in bars in Perpignan.
-The ITF accredits umpires at different levels; Nouni earned his white badge (Level 2) in 1998, bronze badge (Level 3) in 2002, silver badge in 2004, and gold badge (highest level) in 2007.
+Nouni worked his way as a chair umpire from qualifying competitions, to the main draws of WTA and Association of Tennis Professionals (ATP) events, to Grand Slams.
+He became a full-time umpire in 2005; in off-seasons past, Nouni sometimes supplemented his income by working in bars in his hometown of Perpignan.
+He earned ITF accreditation over time: his white badge (Level 2) in 1998, bronze badge (Level 3) in 2002, silver badge in 2004, and gold badge (highest level) in 2007.
 He joined the WTA Tour exclusively in 2008, but still sometimes officiates men's matches at Grand Slams.

-Nouni has umpired five women's singles finals at the French Open: 2007, 2009, 2013, 2014, and 2021.
-Outside of Roland Garros, the only other major final he has officiated was Wimbledon 2018.
+Nouni has umpired five women's singles finals at the French Open: in 2007, 2009, 2013, 2014, and 2021.
+Outside of Roland Garros, the only other major final he has officiated was the 2018 Wimbledon Championships.
 His other high-profile matches on the WTA Tour include presiding over four season-ending WTA Finals finals.

 Nouni has been involved in several notable moments of controversy.
 At the 2012 Australian Open, after Nouni overruled a line judge to award John Isner an ace and declined to allow a late Hawk-Eye challenge, David Nalbandian argued at length with Nouni and said postmatch that the umpire had mismanaged that moment.
 At the 2015 French Open, Victoria Azarenka thought she had saved a set point after a miss by Serena Williams, but because a line judge made a late incorrect call on Azarenka's previous shot, Nouni had the players replay the point (instead of awarding it to Azarenka outright).
+At the 2023 French Open, Nouni missed a double bounce on Holger Rune's side and then penalised Francisco Cerúndolo for stopping mid-court as a ball kid began to run on, also thinking the point was over.